EndPointCorp/end-point-blog/2020/09/09/rclone-upload-to-cloud-from-cli.html.md

 ![Creating a new OAuth ID.](/blog/2020/09/09/rclone-upload-to-cloud-from-cli/rclone_google_api_7-full.png)

 You’re done!
-You can now use the OAuth ID displayed on this screen with rclone- or go back and see it again from the dashboard under ‘Credentials’, then clicking the name of the OAuth ID you created.
+You can now use the OAuth ID displayed on this screen with rclone.
+Or go back and see it again from the dashboard under ‘Credentials’, then clicking the name of the OAuth ID you created.

 When creating the ID, it’ll say you will need to verify the app.
 This is only true if you plan on heavy use.
 You can use it quite easily without this step for smaller use cases.

-These instructions were originally written by github user @balazer, and are adapted here with many thanks.
+(These instructions were originally written by GitHub user @balazer, and are adapted here with many thanks.)